gvwilson/thirdbit/src/fiction/iffy/index.md

 A rangy man in a yellow-and-green vest with a half-star tattooed on his face shoved a couple of people out of his way and grabbed Iffy by the arm.

-And there it was in her head,
+Suddenly there was a picture in her head like a wireframe of a machine labelled with angles and velocities.
-like a wireframe of a machine labelled with angles and velocities.
+She spun around,
-Without thinking she spun around, swinging the case in a sharp arc.
+swinging the case in a sharp arc.
-Its rising edge hit the *Taroona* crewman beneath his knee with a crack.
+Its rising edge hit the *Taroona* crewman beneath his knee with an audible crack.

 "Aargh!
 Shaddin' hack, ya wheezy—"
 The case in Wales' right hand thudded against the sailor's head.